 Step 1 - Weigh the Shades and Clean Them Before Dyeing

-Determine how many pounds your shades weigh and buy 1 package of cold water fabric dye for each pound.
+Determine how many pounds your shades weigh and buy one package of cold water fabric dye for each pound.
 Choose a slightly darker color for synthetic blends as they do not absorb dye as readily as natural fibers.
 Vacuum, brush and spot-clean the shades as needed before applying dye.
 Wind up the lifting cords loosely and dye them too.
-If you are not happy with the dyed cords, replace them with new color-matched lifting strings and acorns.
+If you are not happy with the dyed cords, replace them with new color-matched lifting strings.